Frequently Asked Questions - Charities

 We are a not for profit organisation; does that mean we are a charity and entitled to charitable tax exemption?

-We are an unincorporated body and have been advised to change the legal structure of the organisation to an incorporated body governed by Memorandum and Articles of Association; will this affect charitable tax exemption?
+We are an unincorporated body and have been advised to change the legal structure of the organisation to an incorporated body governed by a Constitution (formerly a Memorandum and Articles of Association); will this affect charitable tax exemption?

 No, if the ethos of the organisation does not change then a body that wishes to change its legal structure should write to Charities Section prior to the change, notifying us of the reason for the proposed change and enclosing a copy of the new draft governing instrument.